Nico0084/domogik-plugin-ozwave/README.md

 Z-Wave is a wireless ecosystem that lets all your home electronics talk to each other, and to you, via remote control.
 This plugin allows to control zwave devices.

-It uses open source `library openZwave c++ project <http://code.google.com/p/open-zwave/>`_ and python-openzwave as interfacing cython, The Zwave network manager is directly integrated into the plugin
+It uses open source `library openZwave c++ project <https://github.com/OpenZWave/open-zwave>`_ and `python-openzwave <https://github.com/OpenZWave/python-openzwave>`_ as interfacing cython, The Zwave network manager is directly integrated into the plugin

 Simple action/sensor of devices have access via domogik devices (widgets).
-Viewing and setting Zwave devices is accessed via a special plugin page from the admin panel.
+Viewing and setting Zwave devices is accessed in advanced plugin page from the admin panel.

-Actualy only supported by domogik 0.4 branch.
+Supported by domogik >=0.4.1
 Development is in progress, features will get gradually

-WORKING ON MIGRATION NOT USUABLE
+Beta version, work only for test
 ================================